Updated May 2022

-Attention to correct optimization of images is significant.
-Large images not correctly optimized can be a cause of ineffective SEO.
-Poorly optimized images can harm the length of time it takes for a post to download to the internet.
+Attention to correct optimisation of images is significant.
+Large images not correctly optimised can be a cause of ineffective SEO.
+Poorly optimised images can harm the length of time it takes for a post to download to the internet.
 Consequently, visitors give up on their attempt to access a site and search the internet for alternative sources of information.

 4. Attention to Search Engine Optimization Through Keywords